 The SFY 2014 Maintenance of Effort (MOE) Eligibility Template is designed to assist local school systems (LSS) in demonstrating compliance with IDEA MOE requirements.
 The MOE eligibility is achieved when budgeted expenditures for the upcoming fiscal year equal or exceed the actual expenditures of the preceding fiscal year [34 CFR §§300.203(b)(2)] for which actual expenditures are available.
-The MOE compliance is achieved when the actual expenditures for the grant year equal or exceed the actual expenditures of the preceding year.
+The MOE compliance is achieved when the actual expenditures for the grant year equal or exceed the actual expenditures of the preceding the actual expenditures of the preceding the actual expenditures of the preceding year.
 Consistent with 34 CFR §300.203(b)(1) there are four (4) options available to demonstrate compliance:

-Option #1 - Total local funds only;

-Option #2 - Local funds only per capita;

-Option #3 - Total State and local funds; or

-Option #4 - State and local funds per capita.
+Option #1 - Total local funds only; Option #2 - Local funds only per capita; Option #3 - Total State and local funds; or Option #4 - State and local funds per capita.

-- 1. All of the cells of one column must be filled in to represent the option chosen for calculating MOE.
+- All of the cells of one column must be filled in to represent the option chosen for calculating MOE.
 Report one option ONLY. - 2.
 If either option 2 or option 4 is selected, complete the Child Count Table. - 3.
 Obtain the signatures of the Local Superintendent, Finance Officer, and Director of Special Education and submit the completed template and certification to the MSDE, DSE/EIS by May 15, 2013.